Updated December 2025

 A cold email is supposed to be personalized one-to-one communication (not spam).
 You want to make your cold email look like it was written just for that one recipient.

-You should only send cold emails to business email addresses (like [email protected]); you should never send cold emails to personal email accounts (like @gmail.com), as this is illegal.
+You should only send cold emails to business email addresses (like [email protected]); it's usually a bad idea to send cold emails to personal email accounts (like @gmail.com) - the only exception is when you are contacting small local businesses who often only have personal email accounts.

 Cold email is different to other types of email primarily because it is one-to-one communication.